 All is a big small word.
 We believe in it.
 More importantly, we design with it.
-All children should have access to high-quality STEAM & SEL programs that prepare them with both academic and social emotional skills.
-All children should have equal opportunity to become the innovators, educators, researchers, and leaders who can solve the challenges facing our world.
+All children should have access to high-quality STEAM & SEL programs that prepare them with both academic and social-emotional skills.
+All children should have equal opportunity to become innovators, educators, researchers and leaders who can solve the challenges facing our world.

 Honor System Pricing

 We sustain equity because you stand for equity.
 Honor System Pricing allows us to serve everyone at the same time.
-We only create a space for people to lead with their values.
-Parents decide with the click of a button if they can afford to help others.
-Parents decide if their child deserves quality education and if all children deserve quality education.
+We publicly post 50% and 80% Off Honor Codes next to the price of our small group, online programs.
+This creates space for people to lead with their values.
+Parents decide with the click of a button if they can afford our programs or if they need financial aid.
+Parents decide if their child deserves a quality education and if all children deserve a quality education.
 Parents decide if they stand for diversity and inclusion.
 People have the power in this system.
-This is the new way.
+This is a new way.

 We left the old Sliding Scale page up we can share what we’ve learned from our mistakes with others.
 That’s part of our EDMO Method®.See the old system.